Coherent Tannaka duality and algebraicity of Hom-stacks

-If $\gamma$ is an isomorphism or $X$ is affine-pointed, then $\gamma$ is realizable. \end{enumerate} \item If $T$ is an algebraic stack and $X$ has quasi-affine diagonal, then the functor $\TF_X(T)$ is fully faithful. \end{enumerate} \end{proposition} \begin{proof} For \ref{I:quaff_ff:abs}, we may assume that $T$ is an affine scheme.
+If $\gamma$ is an isomorphism or $X$ is affine-pointed, then $\gamma$ is realizable. \end{enumerate} \end{enumerate} \end{proposition} \begin{proof} For \ref{I:quaff_ff:abs}, we may assume that $T$ is an affine scheme (Lemma \ref{L:fppf_local_tannakian}).
 Then every morphism $T \to X$ is quasi-affine and the result follows by~\ref{I:quaff_ff:rel} and Lemma~\ref{L:fields-to-stacks}\ref{I:fields-to-stacks:qaff}.

 For \ref{I:quaff_ff:rel}, there are quasi-compact open immersions ${i_k \colon T \hookrightarrow V_k}$ over $X$, where $V_k := \sSpec_{X}((f_k)_*\sO_T)$ and $k=1$, $2$.
 Let $v_k \colon V_k \to X$ be the induced $1$-morphism.